mwrouse/typewriter.js/README.md

 ### Script Modes
 Typewriter.js has three modes that you can use, ```DEFAULT```, ```CORRECTION```, and ```ARRAY```.

-Each one has allows for bigger and better typewriting effects, and requires that you format the first parameter of ```typewriter``` differently.
+Each one allows for bigger and better typewriting effects, and requires that you format the first parameter of ```typewriter``` differently.

 Here are some helper constants for you to remember the modes, and their integer values:
 ```